Sustainable Management of Forests – Low Impact Silvicultural Systems

 Low impact silvicultural systems are a type of woodland management that helps to increase species and structural diversity.
 It normally causes less rapid change to the landscape and to the physical environment than clear felling systems and so can help the landowner meet multi-purpose objectives.

-In the context of climate change, varied silvicultural systems will increase the resilience of forests and may limit the damage caused by extreme events, such as gales or pests outbreaks.
+In the context of climate change, varied silvicultural systems will increase the resilience of forests and may limit the damage caused by extreme events, such as gales or pest outbreaks.

 This is an annual grant to support the additional costs for deer control and management planning that are required to implement low impact silvicultural systems.